Evian: Environmentalism

 In April 2008, Evian created the Evian Water Protection Institute to work on three water and wetlands management projects with the Ramsar Convention.
-The three areas where the projects will take place are Thailand's Bung Khong, the La Plata Basin in Argentina, and the Jagdishpur Reservoir in Nepal.
-Evian has also taken the initiative to cut their own energy and water use by incorporating post-consumer recycled PET plastic into the bottle sizes that receive the most sales.
-The company has joined with RecycleBank in an effort to get consumers to recycle.
-Recyclebank is an award-based company that gives participating households redeemable points according to the amount of materials they recycle.
+The three areas where the projects will take place are Thailand's Bung Khong, the La Plata Basin in Argentina and the Jagdishpur Reservoir in Nepal.
+Evian has also cut energy and water use by incorporating post-consumer recycled PET plastic into the bottle sizes that receive the most sales.
+The company has joined with Recyclebank to promote recycling.

-During 2018, Evian announced that it will make all of its plastic bottles from 100% recycled plastic by 2025, a move that will see the natural spring water brand adopt a ‘circular approach’ to its plastic usage, where plastic is kept within the economy and out of nature.
-In order to achieve its 2025 ambition, Evian is partnering with breakthrough technology companies, one of which is Loop Industries.
-Loop Industries has developed a technology that enables a continuous loop for recycling at large scale, transforming all types of PET plastic waste into the high-quality plastic required by Evian.

-During April 2020, Evian became the first Danone brand to achieve carbon neutrality.